National rifle team: Great Britain

-Trinidad and Tobago

-Wilbur Downs was once a member of the National Rifle Team of Trinidad and Tobago.

 United States

 The newly formed American National Rifle Team practiced at the Creedmoor Rifle Range, New York in 1875 with Colonel H. A. Gildersleeve as the captain.
 This was one of the first teams from the United States to participate abroad in international competitions, which took place in Great Britain in the summer of 1875.

 Some members of the team participated in the Olympic Games, such as Daniel Durben, who also served as the team's coach from 1997 to 2000.
 David Johnson also served on the team for several years in the 1980s, and later as a coach preparing the team for the Olympics.
 David T. Cloft was also on the team while serving in the United States Army.

 The National Rifle Team match began in 1902 and consisted of teams of 10 shooting at distances between 200 and 1,000 yards.
 The New York team won for the third time in the competition held at Sea Girt, New Jersey in 1905.
 The National Rifle Team match in 1909 was open to all branches of the military and the organized state militias and was held at Camp Perry, Ohio.
 The United States Navy won the National Rifle Team match that year.
 The United States Marine Corps won the National Rifle Team match in 1919 and the United States Infantry won it in 1920.
 The United States Marine Corps won it again in 1921 in a competition with 87 teams and in 1923 with 80 teams and 800 participants, both events at Camp Perry.
 The United States Marine Corps won the competition for the 8th time in 1925.
 The United States Infantry won it in 1929 with 108 teams participating.
 The United States Marine Corps won the competition in 1930 and 1931.

-The later events included military and civilian teams and the best marksmen in the country.
+The later events included military and civilian teams.